Meal Planning for Managing Your Diabetes

 Whether you have diabetes or not, following the MyPlate guidelines is good for your health.
 The MyPlate plan can help you eat a variety of foods while encouraging the right amount of calories and fat.
 The USDA and the U.S. Department of Health and Human Services have prepared the following food plate to guide you in selecting foods.

 Grains.
-Make half the grains you eat each day whole grains.
+Make at least half the grains you eat each day whole grains.
 Whole-grain foods include oatmeal, whole-wheat flour, whole cornmeal, brown rice, and whole-wheat bread.
 Check the food label on processed foods.
 The words “whole” or “whole grain” should be listed before the specific grain in the product.
+Refined grain products can be enriched with some of the nutrients that were lost in processing, though some nutrients, like fiber, are not.

 Vegetables.
 Vary your vegetables.
-Choose a variety of vegetables, including dark green- and orange-colored kinds, legumes (peas and beans), starchy vegetables, and other vegetables.
+Choose a variety of vegetables, including dark green- and orange-colored kinds, legumes (lentils, peas and beans), starchy vegetables, and other vegetables.
 Healthier choices include buying fresh, low-sodium, or no-salt added canned versions, or plain, frozen vegetables that have no added sauces or seasonings.

 Fruits.
 Any fruit or 100% fruit juice counts as part of the fruit group.
 Fruits may be fresh, canned, frozen, or dried.
 They may be whole, cut up, or pureed.
 Choose fruits without added sweeteners or sugars.